In this article:

 When you change the start date of a forecast that already has existing entries, the start date of every entry will shift accordingly.
 For example:

-- Let's say your forecast originally starts in April 2017, and you have several revenue streams that also begin in April 2017.
-If you change the start date of this forecast to June 2017, all of those revenue streams will then start in June 2017.
+- Let's say your forecast initially starts in April 2023, and you have several revenue streams that also begin in April 2023.
+If you change the start date of this forecast to June 2023, all those revenue streams will now start in June 2023.

-- Let's say that your forecast originally starts in April 2017, and you have some expense items that start four months later, in August 2017.
-If you change your forecast start date to June 2017, then these expense items will still begin four months after the new start date, which moves them to October 2017.
+- Let's say that your forecast initially starts in April 2023, and you have some expense items that begin four months later, in August 2023.
+If you change your forecast start date to June 2023, these expense items will still begin four months after the new start date, which moves them to October 2023.

 Once you've changed your forecast start date, you can go back and edit your existing forecast items as needed.

-If you're using multiple forecasts in your company, it's important to know that changing the start date of one forecast will automatically make the same change to every other forecast attached the same company.
+Suppose you're using multiple forecast scenarios in your company.
+In that case, it's important to know that changing the start date of one forecast will automatically make the same change to every other forecast attached to the same company.

-If you'd like to create forecasts for the same company that have different start dates, you can make a copy of your company, and change the start date in the copy.
-Read Managing Your Companies for more details.
+If you'd like to create multiple forecasts for the same company with different start dates, it's best to make one or more copies of your company and change the start dates of the copies.

 If you want to change the number of years included in your financial forecast, read Changing the length of your forecast